Office of the Registrar

 Fulfilling a History Major requires the successful completion of at least ten approved courses.
 After reviewing the requirements listed below, students should refer to the History Major Worksheet in planning out the History courses required to fulfill the major requirements relevant to their class.
 See History Department website here: https://history.dartmouth.edu/undergraduate.

-I. Majors and the Minor open to the classes of 2023 and earlier
+I. Majors and the Minor open to the Classes of 2023 and earlier

-A. Standard Major in History for class of 2023 and earlier
+A. Standard Major in History for Class of 2023 and earlier

 Requirements: